-A variation of this idea is also taught by some Christian preachers, that Believers are “little gods” having the power to exercise the God-kind of faith to create or call things forth into existence.
-These teachings have influenced many African Christians and they need to be scrutinised.
+A variation of this is also taught by some Christian preachers, that Believers are “little gods” having the power to exercise the God-kind of faith to create or call things forth into existence.
+Does the Bible support this idea?
+No.

 1. Psalm 82:6 “I have said, Ye are gods (elohim); and all of you are children of the most High.”

-Reading from vs 1, we see a clear distinction made between God the Creator and the created beings called “gods” and that He had the power to judge them.
+From vs. 1, we see a clear distinction is made between God the Creator and the created beings called “gods” and that God had the power to judge them.
 The word, elohim also means “magistrates” (Strong #430).
-In Exo.
-22:8-9, Judg.
-5:8-9, Israel’s judges or rulers were called “gods” because they were God’s representatives appointed and commissioned by Him on earth to speak in His name (Dt.
+In Exodus 22:8-9, Judges 5:8-9, Israel’s judges or rulers were called “gods” because they were God’s representatives appointed and commissioned by Him on earth to speak in His name (Dt.
 1:17, 2 Chr.
 19:6, Rom.
-13:1-2) – The Pulpit Commentary
+13:1-2).

 3. Galatians 4:6-7 “Wherefore thou art no more a servant, but a son; and if a son, then an heir of God through Christ.”